nafisrabbi/Fine_Tune_LLM/README.md

    Installing required libraries and verifying GPU/TPU setup for faster training.

 3. **Dataset Preparation**
-   Loading datasets with `datasets` library and tokenizing text using `LlamaTokenizer`.
+   Loading datasets with `datasets` library and tokenizing text using `AutoTokenizer`.

 4. **Model Configuration**
-   Initializing the LLaMA 2 model with `LlamaForCausalLM` and customizing hyperparameters.
+   Initializing the LLaMA 2 model with `AutoModelForCausalLM` and customizing hyperparameters.

 5. **Fine-Tuning Process**
-   Utilizing `DataLoader` for batching, configuring optimizers, and setting learning schedules.
+   Set `SFTTrainer` for supervised fine-tuning parameters.

 6. **Evaluation and Inference**
    Testing the fine-tuned model, generating predictions, and validating performance.